mysterious-coding/base_entranced/README.md

 * Added a workaround (Hoth only) for the bug where vehicles getting crushed cause their pilot to become invisible.
 Instead, the vehicle will instantly die. (see https://github.com/JACoders/OpenJK/issues/840)
 * Fixed incorrect sentry explosion location when dropping it a long vertical distance.
 * Voice chat is now allowed while dead.
+* Fixed bug with siege items getting stuck when they respawn.

 #Features that are also in Alpha's base_enhanced
 These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced), the official server mod of the CTF community.
 Since base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, they share a number of features.
 Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.